evantd/resume/questions.md

 ## Questions For You

 I ask what I suspect are some unusual questions about potential positions in order to help decide if the job & I are a good match.
 Here's a sample of the sort of thing you should be prepared for:
+* Can you sponsor a New Zealand visa?
 * How big is the software engineering organization?
 * How do you support remote workers?
 * Which cities have offices, and how big are they?